harsh3055/harsh3055/README.md

 </div>

 ## 💫 About Me:
 🌟 As an aspiring **C++/Java/Web Developer**, I am passionate about the synergy between frontend aesthetics and backend functionality.
-With a solid foundation in HTML, CSS, and JavaScript, along with proficiency in C and C++, I am dedicated to creating seamless digital experiences and solving intricate problems.<br><br>💡 My interest goes beyond web development into the realms of Data Structures and Algorithms (DSA).
+With a solid foundation in MERN stack, along with proficiency in Java and C++, I am dedicated to creating seamless digital experiences and solving intricate problems.<br><br>💡 My interest goes beyond web development into the realms of Data Structures and Algorithms (DSA).
 I am continually honing my skills to tackle coding challenges with creativity and efficiency.<br><br>🚀 With an insatiable curiosity and a relentless drive for learning, I am eager to explore new technologies, collaborate with like-minded individuals, and contribute to the ever-evolving tech landscape.

 ## 🌐 Social:
 <p align = "center">